Across The Top – Kimberleys to the Tropics

 We pick you up from your hotel at 8am.
 After stowing all your gear in the Support Vehicle its time to get acquainted with your bike.
 After a rider and safety briefing the first part of the trip is a short ride through town and past the last set of traffic lights we’ll see in a long time.

 The first hour of riding is spent on the bitumen road getting used to your bike.
 We wind our way north through Bowen then head east, up over the range and get onto the dirt road for the first part of the Adventure.
 We wind down the other side of the range and deep into cattle country.
 After a lunch stop along the riverbank we head off into the afternoon sun and push on further west and even deeper into cattle country.
 Apart from the first hour we stay on dirt tracks for the rest of the day.
-By late afternoon we arrive at our overnight stop at Scartwater for a well-earned meal a cold beer and get the fire going and setup our first of many camps Across The Top.
+By late afternoon we arrive at our overnight stop at Sardine Creek for a well-earned meal and cold beer, and get the fire going and setup our first of many camps Across The Top.

 Day 2.
 Sardine Creek to Landsborough River